 - Visitors on the summit of Mt.
 Hamilton.
 Photo by J. Xavier Prochaska.

 Lick Observatory is located on the summit of Mount Hamilton, California, roughly 20 miles east of San Jose.
-The observaotry is open to the public year-round Thursday through Sunday, from 12 to 5 p.m.
+The observatory is open to the public year-round Thursday through Sunday, from 12 to 5 p.m.
 Admission is free, and tours of inside the dome of the 36-inch Great Refractor are given every half hour by the Gift Shop.

 The Gift Shop and Visitor Center are also open on the following days: New Year's Day, MLK Day, President's Day, Easter Sunday, Memorial Day, Independence Day, Labor Day, Columbus Day, Thanksgiving Weekend (Friday, Saturday, Sunday only).